Art & Design

 During year 12 students develop their ability to use materials, techniques and processes through intense experimentation, guided by in depth research into historical and contemporary starting points.

-In the second half of year 12 and the first term of year 13, students complete a ‘Personal Investigation’ component in which they apply the skills they have developed through an independently designed project which combines practical and written elements.
-In year 13 the students complete
+In the second half of Year 12 and the first term of Year 13, students complete a ‘Personal Investigation’ component in which they apply the skills they have developed through an independently designed project which combines practical and written elements.
+In Year 13 the students complete an externally set (exam) project which comprises 40% of the overall assessment.

 Formative assessment takes place throughout the course with feedback, group critiques and learning conversations used to drive progress.
 The exam takes place at the end of the second year and is externally moderated by AQA.